trizen/sidef-book/syntax_and_semantics/literals/string.md

 ### Interpolation

-To create a String with embedded expressions, you can use string interpolation:
+Creating a String with embedded expressions, is called string interpolation:

 ```ruby
 "sum = #{1 + 2}"        # "sum = 3"